-3. Outreach to Collections - Controllinged by other Agencies
+C. Collections Controlled by other Agencies

 Campus Repatriation Implementation Plans will include a schedule for reaching out to agencies that have Control of Human Remains and Cultural Items currently held by UC to prompt and encourage those agencies' Repatriation efforts and/or to coordinate the transfer of Human Remains and Cultural Items to the controlling agencies, especially when Tribes have requested the transfer.
 Such agencies must be contacted at least annually.
-In addition, the campus Repatriation Coordinators will post a list of such collections by county and controlling agency on a UC public facing website.